-Orientation for classes beginning in Spring 2017 will be scheduled in the Fall.
+Orientation for classes beginning in Spring 2017 (January to May) will be held on:

 Note: This orientation is mandatory to be considered for admission to the Phlebotomy class.
 Please arrive early to secure a parking spot, be on time and bring a pen.
 Once the orientation begins late arrivals will not be admitted since this is a major distraction to the group.

 Also, please note that you must have a GED or high school diploma prior to taking the course.